 When Headquarters Company was formed, in January 1941, with soldiers from the letter companies of the 192nd Tank Battalion, Capt.
 Theodore Wickord became the Executive Officer of the battalion.
-In early September, the battalion traveled to Camp Polk, Louisiana, to take part in maneuvers.
-After the maneuvers, they remained behind instead of returning to Ft.
-Knox.
-It was at this time, officers of the battalion, too old for their rank, were released from federal service.
-This included the battalion’s commanding officer.
+During this time the officers and enlisted men attended various schools for training.

 At 7:00 A.M. on Monday, June 16th, the battalion was broken into four detachments for a three-day tactical road march.
 The most important part of this march was to train the soldiers in loading, unloading, and setting up the battalion’s administrative camps.
 It also prepared them for the Louisiana maneuvers which they were scheduled to take part in during September.